kdbalabanov/HackerRank-Solutions/README.md

 # HackerRank Solutions

 I use this project to track my HackerRank solutons.
 Problem statements and solutions are separated in "ProblemStatements" and "Solutions" folders.
+Each category/language has its own folder with subfolders where subcategories are present.
 The problem statements and their corresponding solutions have matching names.

 Languages used so far: Java 8, Python 3, JavaScript, C++ and Scala.